allnulled/execute-command-sync/README.md

 ## 2. Installation

-Download the repository and import the `index.js` file normally:
+Download the repository (preferably from NPM, but alternatively you can import the `index.js` file):

 	const executeCommand = require("execute-command-sync");